 As with all foods, it’s best to take note of what upsets your stomach and if something that should be healing actually upsets your stomach be sure to remove it from your diet.
 It’s important to ensure that you aren’t overly restricting your nutrient intake so look for alternative sources in particular of protein, fat or fibre in your diet if you are removing anything for a few weeks.

-Foods to heal your stomach lining
+Foods to heal your stomach lining (with anti inflammation effects)

 - Eat smaller more regular portions of foods